The64thGamer/cheeseepedia/content/g4rli18jle0jb0pn/content.md

 ## Design

 This bot is a standard Mijjin mech, the mech has blue eye pieces.
-The bot is the Beach Bear Character from the {{< wiki-link "Rock-afire Explosion" >}} in the smaller Mijjin style, wearing Plaid Shorts, and a T-Shirt.
+The bot is the Beach Bear Character from the [Rock-afire Explosion] in the smaller Mijjin style, wearing Plaid Shorts, and a T-Shirt.
 The Shorts and T-Shirt design varies between Beach Bear bots.

 ## Movements